mozilla/glean/docs/user/language-bindings/javascript/cli.md

 The `glean` CLI will look for / create a `.venv` virtual environment at the directory it is called from and install `glean_parser` there by default.
-However, it is possible to customize the directory in which it looks for a virtual enviornment, by setting the `VIRTUAL_ENV` environment variable.
+However, it is possible to customize the directory in which it looks for a virtual environment, by setting the `VIRTUAL_ENV` environment variable.
 Example:

 ```bash